dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 ```

-### Explicit and Implicit Subsriptions
+### Explicit and Implicit Subscriptions

-By default, stream consumer has to explicitelly subsribe to the stream.
-This subsription would usualy be triggered by some external message that the grain (or client) receive that instructs them to subsribe.
+By default, stream consumer has to explicitly subscribe to the stream.
+This subscription would usually be triggered by some external message that the grain (or client) receive that instructs them to subscribe.
 For example, in a chat service when user joins a chat room his grain receives a `JoinChatGroup` message with the chat name and it will cause the user grain to subscribe to this chat stream (stream of messages published to this chat).

-In addition, Orleans Streams also support "Implicit Subsriptions".
+In addition, Orleans Streams also support "Implicit Subscriptions".
 In this model the grain does not explicitely subscribe to the stream.
-This grain is subsribed automaticaly, implicitely, just based on its grain identity and `ImplicitStreamSubscription`.
+This grain is subscribed automatically, implicitly, just based on its grain identity and `ImplicitStreamSubscription`.

 Grain implementation class of type `MyGrainType` can declare an attribute `[ImplicitStreamSubscription("MyStreamNamespace")]`.
 This tells the streaming runtime that when an event is generated on a stream with GUID XXX and namespace `"MyStreamNamespace"` namespace, it should be delivered to grain XXX of type `MyGrainType`.
-That is, the consumer grain identity is determined based on stream identity GUID and consumer grain type is determined based on the presense of `ImplicitStreamSubscription` attribute.
+That is, the consumer grain identity is determined based on stream identity GUID and consumer grain type is determined based on the presence  of `ImplicitStreamSubscription` attribute.

-The presense of `ImplicitStreamSubscription`causes the streaming runtime to automaticaly subsribe this grain to a stream and deliver the stream events to it.
+The presence  of `ImplicitStreamSubscription`causes the streaming runtime to automatically subscribe this grain to a stream and deliver the stream events to it.
 However, the grain code still needs to tell the runtime how it wants events to be processed.
-Essentialy, it need to attach the `IAsyncObserver`.
+Essentially, it need to attach the `IAsyncObserver`.
 Therefore, when the grain is activated, the grain code inside `OnActivateAsync` needs to call:

 ``` csharp
 IStreamProvider streamProvider = base.GetStreamProvider("SimpleStreamProvider");